Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Pn** or **Pn.n** Motor driver number, or board address and driver number.
 Can also be a colon separated list of driver numbers.
 * **Tn** Where n is the mode/torque to apply in units of Nm.

-If **P** or **T** parameter is missing, then no action is taken.

-The driver is put back into position mode by requesting a torque smaller than 0.0001 Nm.

 ### Examples
 <br>